Mesa/Boogie Mark Series: S.O.B. (Son of Boogie)

 The S.O.B. was introduced in the Mark IIC era.
 These amps were made from May 1982 to December 1985.
 Serial numbers started with 0100 and ended on 2390.
 This was Mesa/Boogie's first attempt at having a reissue of the Mark I. It had two cascading gain inputs and its controls were Volume(gain) 1, Volume(gain) 2, Master, Treble, Bass, Middle, Limit or Presence (depending on the version).
 No foot-switching available, however an A/B splitter pedal could be used to select input 1 or input 2 separately.
 There was also a reverb option which came available in the latter units.
 These amps had a point-to-point wired power section and had large transformers with great headroom.
 Most were built in a 60 watt version and later a few in the 100 watt.
 SOB chassis were shared with other heads, but had different front and rear plates.
 EQ, slider cutouts and other 1/4" jack cutouts can be seen from inside the chassis.

 Mark II

 Mark IIA

-The Mark II introduced channel footswitching.
-It was not referred to as the "Mark IIA" until the Mark IIB was issued.
-It was also available as a head (a standalone amplifier), which could be hooked up to a number of different speaker combinations, although a 1x12" cabinet was the most common.
-The preamp gain on the Mark IIs occurs after the tone controls and so, according to Mesa/Boogie, the IIA has a "tighter, more focused sound" than the Mark I. The Mark IIA's control panel was extended from the Mark I's to include a separate master volume control for the lead mode, and various push/pull switches including Pull Bright, Pull Treble Shift, Pull Gain Boost, a separate Pull Bright for the lead mode, and of course, Pull Lead.
+Mesa/Boogie released the Mark II—later renamed the Mark IIA—in 1978.
+The Mark IIA introduced selectable modes (or channels) that could be operated with a provided footswitch.
+A fifth gain stage was added for the new higher-gain Lead mode, which had its own gain and master volume controls, as did the lower-gain Rhythm mode.
+The Mark IIA also introduced the use various push/pull switches that could alter various aspects of the amp's sound.
 The 1/4" jack previously marked "1" was changed to just "Input", and "2" was changed to "Foot Switch."
-The Mark IIA was a great improvement over the Mark I, however it had a few major flaws that it received criticism for among collectors.
-The new footswitching system relied on a relay, which made an audible popping noise when switching modes.
-The reverb circuit was also noise-ridden on some models.
-The IIA and IIB, and some late-model Mark I amps, used a JFET-based device called fetron in place of the input stage 12AX7 (V1), and included a switch for configuring the amp for either Fetron or 12AX7 operation.
-The reason for using a fetron was to address some of the problems associated with microphonic 12AX7 tubes in a high-gain situation; its use was later discontinued as newer production tubes were able to withstand the extreme conditions within the amplifier.
+Common issues with the amp were an audible popping noise when switching modes and noisy reverb units.